Dual Degree - London School of Economics

 During the first year at Sciences Po, students may join one of the following three master’s programs at the Paris School of International Affairs (PSIA):

-Students may also join one the two following master’s programs at Sciences Po:
+Students may also join one the three following master’s programs at Sciences Po:

 Students will take 60 credits at Sciences Po.